tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 <br>
 *I'm not sure what's happening here*

 The world is inherently dynamic, but the algorithms we've looked at don't directly deal with dynamic obstacles.
 A naive solution is to, at each time-step, update your belief over the world-state (presumably reflecting the new position of dynamic objects in your environment) then regenerate your plan as though all obstacles are static.
-A bit more advanced solution may estimate the average velocity of dynamic obstacle across recent time-steps, then assume it will continue in the same way.
+A bit more advanchttps://github.com/mweiss17/docs-exercisesed solution may estimate the average velocity of dynamic obstacle across recent time-steps, then assume it will continue in the same way.
 The following work devises a way to remove egocentric movement from the motion prediction for dynamical obstacles.

 ![I'm not sure what's happening here](images/future_bounding_box.png)